deckhouse/virtualization/docs/USER_GUIDE.md

       name: <virtual-image-name>
 ```

-How to work with static block devices in the web interface:
+How to work with bootable block devices in the web interface:

 - Go to the "Projects" tab and select the desired project.
 - Go to the "Virtualization" → "Virtual Machines" section.
 - Select the required VM from the list and click on its name.
 - On the "Configuration" tab, scroll down to the "Disks and Images" section.
-- You can add, extract, delete, resize, and reorder static block devices in the "Boot Disks" section.
+- You can add, extract, delete, resize, and reorder bootable block devices in the "Boot Disks" section.

-#### Dynamic Block Devices
+#### Additional Block Devices

-Dynamic block devices can be connected and disconnected from a virtual machine that is in a running state without having to reboot it.
+Additional block devices can be connected and disconnected from a virtual machine that is in a running state without having to reboot it.

-The `VirtualMachineBlockDeviceAttachment` (`vmbda`) resource is used to connect dynamic block devices.
+The `VirtualMachineBlockDeviceAttachment` (`vmbda`) resource is used to connect additional block devices.

 As an example, create the following share that connects an empty blank-disk disk to a linux-vm virtual machine: